-- 3.4.c.
-All sub-finals are twenty (20) minutes duration, up to 1/8 finals, from 1/8th to semi finals all will be of thirty (30) minutes duration, with the top three/four (3/4) from each sub-final, up to the quarter (1/4) finals, progressing to the next sub-final, and the first four/five (4/5) from each semi (1/2) final progressing to the Main Final, along with the next two (2) fastest drivers from either of the two (2) semi-finals. (see also 3.5 Christmas tree). - 3.4.d.
-No allowance for changing conditions from 'A' or 'B' sub-finals will be made. - 3.4.e.
+- 3.5.a.
+'A' series of sub-finals will be composed of odd placed drivers following qualification, 'B' series sub-finals will be composed of even placed drivers after qualification. - 3.5.b.
+Every qualifying driver must progress to the Main Final in accordance with the accompanying Christmas Tree system. - 3.5.c.
+All sub-finals are twenty (20) minutes duration, up to 1/8 finals, from 1/8th to semi-finals all will be of thirty (30) minutes duration, with the top three/four (3/4) from each sub-final, up to the quarter (1/4) finals, progressing to the next sub-final, and the first four/five (4/5) from each semi (1/2) final progressing to the Main Final, along with the next two (2) fastest drivers from either of the two (2) semi-finals. (see also 3.5 Christmas tree). - 3.5.d.
+No allowance for changing conditions from 'A' or 'B' sub-finals will be made. - 3.5.e.
 After the finish of the quarter finals, each semi-final ('A' & 'B') is entitled a ten (10) minutes practice time with numbers and appropriate radio frequencies.
-TQ driver after qualifying will have the right to practice in both semifinal-practices. - 3.4.f DELAYED START As long as the starter has not called the cars to the starting line, every participant of the semi-finals and the final may request a delay of ten (10) minutes for repairs on his car.
+TQ driver after qualifying will have the right to practice in both semifinal-practices. - 3.5.f DELAYED START As long as the starter has not called the cars to the starting line, every participant of the semi-finals and the final may request a delay of ten (10) minutes for repairs on his car.
 The delay will be granted only once for each semi-final and the Main Final.
 The track shall be closed to all cars during the delay period.
-The driver requesting the delay for whatever reason, except an error in frequencies by Race Control, must start from the back of the grid, six (6) metres/19.68 feet behind the last official grid position or from pit lane as released by the official. - 3.4.g Over 45 years old final.
-After both semi-finals and before the main final there will be an exhibition final of thirty (30) minutes for drivers older than 45 years at the moment of the race.
-Drivers will qualify for that race according to their result achieved in qualification; top 10/12/15 will have the right to compete at this final except those who have reached semi-finals.
+The driver requesting the delay for whatever reason, except an error in frequencies by Race Control, must start from the back of the grid, six (6) metres/19.68 feet behind the last official grid position or from pit lane as released by the official. - 3.5.g Over 45 years old final.
+After both semi-finals and before the main final there will be an exhibition final of twenty (20) minutes for drivers older than 45 years at the moment of the race.
+Drivers will qualify for that race according to their result achieved in qualification; top 10/12/15 will have the right to compete at this final except those who have reached semi-finals. - 3.5.h Youth final, 15 years and younger, see General rules.

-3.5 CHRISTMAS TREE
+3.6 CHRISTMAS TREE